15 Best Sprinter Van Conversions [2022 Inspiration Guide!]

 In the garage, there is enough storage for a second bike tray, a 40-gallon water tank with a high-pressure hose down kit, outdoor shower, hot water heater, and all of the electrical equipment.

-The interior of the van epitomizes modern luxury, with white shiplap on the ceiling and Corian countertops.
+The interior of this van epitomizes modern luxury, with white shiplap on the ceiling and Corian countertops.
 The cabinets are made from self-healing laminate, which minimizes any scuffing or scratches.

 The window shades on this van are unique in that they can fold up accordion-style when not in use, and snap into place.
 When you want to roll them down, magnets help them snap into place.